Why Saratoga Is the Perfect Home Base for All Your Winter Explorations

 Lake George is becoming the winter place to be in recent years thanks to the area’s plethora of family-friendly events and activities, and it's only 30 minutes north of Saratoga.
 From winter celebrations to shopping at the Outlets, find out why Lake George is worth the drive.

-- Lake George Winter Carnival: The annual Lake George Winter Carnival will make its grand return on weekends in February 2022.
-Although the official schedule hasn't been announced yet (as of 11/29/2021), visitors can typically look forward to everything from outhouse races to cook-offs, ATV races, hot chocolate bars, and more.
+The annual Lake George Winter Carnival will make its grand return on weekends in February.
+Visitors can look forward to everything from outhouse races to cook-offs, ATV races, hot chocolate bars, and more.
+Whether there's ice or no ice on the lake, the Lake George Winter Carnival is always a fun place to be.

 Shop Till You Drop at the Lake George Factory Outlets